 Verify.
 From an older installed build, choose “Check for Updates…” in the Zonogy menu bar menu and confirm the new version is offered.
 Running apps with automatic checking enabled see the alert within a day.

-Each release asset’s download count (direct downloads plus Homebrew installs, which fetch the same asset) is available from the GitHub API:
+Each release asset’s download count is available from the GitHub API:

 gh api repos/david-soloveichik/Zonogy/releases \